 Each combination will have its own energetic properties and medicinal values, but the base of vinegar and honey is always the same.
-The vinegar is sour and bright and moves digestive stagnation and unblocks Qi.
+The vinegar is sour and bright and unblocks Qi stagnation and aids digestion.
 Honey’s sweetness moistens Yin, nourishes Jing and bolsters the immune system.
+Whatever herb you add in will influence the energetics.
+I am partial to sage and thyme for the Autumn.
+I used a rosemary and rose hip combination as a part of my recovery from Covid last Christmas.

 Usually, they are prepared and set for two weeks before use.
 I’ll be honest, there have been times when I didn’t have some made up and I needed it now, so I opted for making a strong tea of the desired herb and added honey and vinegar to the drink - not the same, but similar.
 In other cases, I’ve let my oxymel sit for 2 month before remembering to strain the herb out and start using it.
 That’s the beauty of some simple kitchen remedies, you have flexibility.